 - Edit individual posts, and check "Post settings" - Options.
 If you disabled comments, for a single post, all subsequent posts will have comments disabled also - until you reset the per post setting.

 - If nobody can comment on your blog, check for post template corruption.
 If you're using a third party commenting platform, like Disqus, and you just migrated the blog to a custom domain - or changed the URL for any other reason, verify the URL in the Disqus setup or the blog code.

 - If you have a private blog, note that selecting "Only members of this blog" for "Who Can Comment?" will leave your Designated Readers unable to comment.
-Readers are not blog members.
+Readers are not blog members, for commenting permissions.